andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 [^93]:	Including Kentucky Fried Chicken.
 See @Keating:2011.

-[^94]:	The $40 million pack in 2010 is unrelated to Egypt, the revolution, or the NGO raids—until 2010 the majority of IRI's Middle Eastern programming was focused on large grants in Iraq.
+[^94]:	The $40 million peak in 2010 is unrelated to Egypt, the revolution, or the NGO raids—until 2010 the majority of IRI's Middle Eastern programming was focused on large grants in Iraq.

 [^95]:	Interview 1053, November 16, 2016, Washington, DC.